manalishi79/ca-prototypes/README.md

 Simple prototyping kit to get started, making use of the Citizens Advice Design System.

-## Getting started

-The Javascript is housed within `scripts/app.js`, it's not minified or compiled in any way.
-It's up to you to manage this currently.

 ## Prerquisites

+- Python 2
 - Install NodeJS & NPM

+## Structure

+- Your CSS is located in the `styles` directory,
+- The Javascript is housed within `scripts/app.js`, it's not minified or compiled in any way.
+It's up to you to manage this currently.
+- Your views / pages can live happily in the directory root.

+## Getting started

 ### Step 1